LATEST

 Making a Platformer in Lenga: Part 1 — Movement and Jumping

-PhpWhy PHP 8.5?
+PHPWhy PHP 8.5?
 A Deep Dive into Scripting Language Choice

 Choosing a scripting language for a game engine is deeply personal, and we knew some people would raise eyebrows at our choice of PHP 8.5.
 Here's why it's the right call for Lenga.